-The university reserves the right to withdraw or rescind any offer of employment (including the conditional offer of employment) based on failure to fully and truthfully disclose information or, if in the judgment of the university, information developed in the course of the background check so warrants.
-A criminal conviction will not necessarily disqualify the applicant from consideration.
+The university reserves the right to withdraw or rescind any offer of employment (including the conditional offer of employment) based on a failure by the candidate to fully and truthfully disclose information or, if in the judgment of the university, information developed in the course of the background check so warrants.
+A criminal conviction, fully disclosed, will not necessarily disqualify the applicant from consideration.
 However, if an applicant fails to fully and truthfully disclose information, then the university will have the right to immediately deny or terminate employment.
+Any decision to accept or reject a candidate with a conviction is solely at the discretion of Indiana University.